United States Department of Education: Early history

+Promotion to department

 In 1979, President Carter advocated for creating a cabinet-level Department of Education.
 Carter's plan was to transfer most of the Department of Health, Education, and Welfare's education-related functions to the Department of Education.
 Carter also planned to transfer the education-related functions of the departments of Defense, Justice, Housing and Urban Development, and Agriculture, as well as a few other federal entities.
 Among the federal education-related programs that were not proposed to be transferred were Headstart, the Department of Agriculture's school lunch and nutrition programs, the Department of the Interior's Native Americans' education programs, and the Department of Labor's education and training programs.

-Upgrading Education to cabinet-level status in 1979 was opposed by many in the Republican Party, who saw the department as unconstitutional, arguing that the Constitution doesn't mention education, and deemed it an unnecessary and illegal federal bureaucratic intrusion into local affairs.
-However, many see the department as constitutional under the Commerce Clause, and that the funding role of the department is constitutional under the Taxing and Spending Clause.
+Upgrading Education to cabinet-level status in 1979 was opposed by many in the Republican Party, who saw the department as unconstitutional, arguing that the Constitution does not mention education, and deemed it an unnecessary and illegal federal bureaucratic intrusion into local affairs.
+However, others saw the department as constitutional under the Commerce Clause, and that the funding role of the department is constitutional under the Taxing and Spending Clause.
 The National Education Association supported the bill, while the American Federation of Teachers opposed it.

-As of 1979, the Office of Education had 3,000 employees and an annual budget of $12 billion.
+In 1979, the Office of Education had 3,000 employees and an annual budget of $12 billion.
 Congress appropriated to the Department of Education an annual budget of $14 billion and 17,000 employees when establishing the Department of Education.
 During the 1980 presidential campaign, Gov. Reagan called for the total elimination of the U.S. Department of Education, severe curtailment of bilingual education, and massive cutbacks in the federal role in education.
-Once in office, President Reagan significantly reduced its budget.
+Once in office, President Reagan significantly reduced its budget, but in 1988, perhaps to reduce conflict with Congress, he decided to change his mind and ask for an increase from $18.4 billion to $20.3 billion.